Instagram is still the search engine to watch.

 - Create branded hashtags and encourage followers to use them.
 You can then use the search feature to follow up with those who have posted by liking, commenting, or re-posting.

 - Search for and follow influencers you would like to collaborate with.
-Eighty-two percent of consumers are likely to follow recommendations made by influencers.
+A full 82% of consumers are likely to follow recommendations made by influencers.

 - If you have a brick-and-mortar location or are having an event, be sure to use geo-tags to help users engage with your business.
 Much like branded hashtags, you can then follow up with those who have visited your location.